timescale/docs/timescaledb/quick-start/node.md

     New migration was created at <PATH>.
     ```

-1. Edit the migration file FIXME so that it sets up a migration key:
+1. Edit the migration file so that it sets up a migration key:

     ```java
     'use strict';